MadLab/phpCornerstone/README.md

 REQUIREMENTS
 ------------

 phpCornerstone was built on the Apache server, with PHP 5.3 and above.
-We aren't saying that it won't work with other configurations, just that they're untested.
+To use it on other web servers you only need to replace the .htaccess file and rewrite the traffic to the index.php file with your preferred server's regex rewrite method.

 INSTALLATION
 ------------

 Just place everything in the public_html folder.
-Then, just CHMOD 777 the 'storage' folder.
+Then, just CHMOD -R 777 the 'storage' folder.
 You should see the following:

-- **config/** - configuration files
+- **config/** - Auto-loaded configuration files
-- **cornerstone/** - phpCornerstone core files
-- **helpers/** - Place helper functions, typically containing static functions, here.
-Helpers are auto-loaded.
+- **helpers/** - Auto-loaded helper functions, typically containing static functions
 - **libraries/** - 3rd party code libraries, etc go here.
 Libraries can be loaded with $cs->loadLibrary();
 - **models/** - Your applications models go here.
 They will be auto-loaded.
 - **pages/** - Controllers and Views both go here, and will be auto-mapped to URLs.
 - **storage/** - Place for template cache, and any storage your app may need.
-Chmod 777 this folder.
+Chmod -R 777 this folder.
-- **webRoot/** - Acts as the new 'public_html' folder - can place non-app code, static files, etc here
+- **public/** - Acts as the 'public_html' folder - can place non-app code, static files, etc here
-- **.htaccess** - Apache file required for phpCornerstone to work
+- **.htaccess** - Apache file that routes all requests to index.php
 - **routes.php** - File for defining custom URL mapping